-- · a dwelling house;
+- a dwelling house;

 - a secondary dwelling;

 - a dual occupancy (attached or detached);

-- a semi-detached dwelling;
+- a semi-detached dwelling; or

-- attached dwellings in areas zoned R2; or
+- attached dwellings in areas zoned R2.

-- multi dwelling housing in areas zoned R2.

 Figure 3.2.1 - Examples of streetscapes within existing low density residential neighbourhoods of Glen Alpine and Raby.